Liverpool forward Salah returns another positive Covid-19 test | Goal.com

 Mohamed Salah has returned another positive Covid-19 test, the Egyptian football association has confirmed, meaning he will have to continue a period of self-isolation.

-The Liverpool star originally tested positive for coronavirus on November 14 despite initial confusion over the test results.
+The Egyptian FA announced on November 14 that the Liverpool star, who was not showing symptoms of the virus, had tested positive for coronavirus despite initial confusion over the test results.

-Indeed, the Egyptian FA removed an initial statement that confirmed the positive result for Salah before releasing another update soon after that explained a second swab had also returned a Covid-19 positive.
+Indeed, they removed an initial statement that confirmed the positive result for Salah before releasing another update soon after that explained a second swab had also returned a Covid-19 positive.

-And despite there being the potential for a false-positive outcome - whereby an initial positive test is then followed by a negative result - Salah has now again tested positive for Covid-19 four days after the initial announcement.
+And despite there being the potential for a false-positive outcome in the days since - whereby an initial positive test is then followed by a negative result - Salah has now tested positive for Covid-19 again, four days after the initial announcement.

+That means that the former Chelsea forward will have to continue a period of self-isolation and will be unavailable for the Reds' Premier League meeting with Leicester City on Sunday.

+Following the positive result it's unclear when Salah will now be allowed back into the UK, having returned the positive tests while away on international duty.

 More follows...